What Do Female Incels Really Want?

 As silly (or maybe even annoying) as that may be, using the word femcel more lightly could hold some promise.
 Its literal use has been nearly tapped out.
 At the personal level, true femcels see two main options for themselves—they either give up on love and society altogether, vowing to “lie here and rot,” or they devote themselves to “ascending” through rigorous self-improvement and sometimes dangerous body modification.
 Broadly speaking, they’re finding their way to extremes but not toward anything revolutionary.
 A smaller number have recognized a “more politically hopeful” third option, Kay told me, which is to give up on men but not on the world.
 In abandoning heterosexuality, they work on “finding joy and intimacy in other ways” or “focusing on other areas of life which are not to do with romance and sex.”

 Used more airily, the term femcel still highlights certain contradictions in contemporary life.
 There are many people who are experiencing similar, less articulated anxiety about their place in the gender order and about the pressure to locate happiness through sex and romance, which they must find through success in a marketplace.
-The 21st century was supposed to bring a wider range of options than this, but to many it doesn’t appear to have.
+The 21st century was supposed to bring a wider range of options than this, but to many, it doesn’t appear to have.
 There are still winners and losers, Kay argues.
 She also cites the feminist philosopher Amia Srinivasan’s 2018 essay on incels, “Does Anyone Have the Right to Sex?”
 In it, Srinivasan wonders “how to dwell in the ambivalent place where we acknowledge that no one is obligated to desire anyone else, that no one has a right to be desired, but also that who is desired and who isn’t is a political question.”
 Femcels dwell in that ambivalent space all the time.
 Some may risk, as they say, rotting there.
 But others may emerge having thought more deeply than most about alternative ways of ordering their lives, of finding happiness and dignity on their own terms.

 Amanda no longer thinks of herself as a femcel, and she looks back on the time when she did as an experience.
 (Her era of “femceldom,” she called it.)
 Today, she’s sympathetic toward the young women who have adopted the word, even if somewhat insincerely or inaccurately.
 On the internet, young women see more images of beautiful people every day than they have at any other time in history, she pointed out.
 A TikTok feed is “basically the popular girl in high school times 10 million.”
 It’s easy to feel like an outsider, and it’s also easy to feel like you’ve been lied to: If traditional beauty standards don’t matter, then why are they still celebrated all the time?
 What are we, stupid?
 “I think for girls, it just feels kind of infantilizing,” she said.
 “Like, we’re not allowed to think of ourselves as we really see ourselves.”
 It was illuminating, for a time, to have a word for that.